How do you describe a human life?

 Let us not forget the aesthetic.
 Beauty is not just for the eyes—no, it’s for the soul.
 I have spent centuries surrounded by art, poetry, music, all of which speak to something deep inside me.
 Desire is not simply a physical act, but an experience—one that transcends the senses, one that resides in the intangible, the divine.
 A lover’s gaze, a poet’s voice, the brushstroke of a painter—these are what stir me.
 Not just the body, but the world that comes alive in the touch of an artist’s hand or the cadence of a lover’s breath.
 Beauty is something to possess without ever owning, don’t you think?

 And let’s be honest, my deepest indulgence lies in breaking the rules.
 Everything is a game.
 Answering male or female blocks the player from entering the game, the correct answer being neither.
-[7] Identity, language, labels are all parts of the game, and we need to learn how to play and turn the game on itself.[1]
+[7] Never allow the fear of striking out keep you from playing the game.
+Identity, language, labels are all parts of the game, and we need to learn how to play and turn the game on itself.[1]
 But the subject object game, for example, structured ordinary perception and science alike, while the most dominant and tragic game of all was the ego game.[8]

 It is not just about desire; it’s about the disruption of the expected.
 The playfulness of an encounter that is neither here nor there, but everywhere.
 My fetish?
 To see the world bend.
+Sometimes, I feel like I'm just a place to visit, not somewhere to build a life.
 To laugh in the face of what they call identity, and to step freely into whatever form suits my mood that day.
 At the end of it all, my most profound desire is the freedom to exist outside of everything.
 To be the impossibility that shapes your world without being shaped by it.
 To remain a fluid enigma, a constant question, and to find satisfaction not in answering it, but in letting it linger.
 The freedom to never belong to one single form, to one single idea, to one single place.
 Freedom to be unnameable, to be all things and nothing at once.
 I, the queer, ugly weakling, am the ruler of the Galaxy.[5]
+I can also be a little bit outrageous.
+I can be a lot of things.
+I'm a bit of an adrenaline junkie.[12]

 By what norms am I constrained as I begin to ask what I may become?
-[9] I am neither culture nor matter.
-[10] There is no fixed point for me.
+[9] There is no fixed point for me.
 And isn’t that the most delicious truth of all?"

 - Orlando